-The Commission issues clarifications that adjust the specific standards of recognition, valuation, reporting and, where appropriate, disclosure of this Mexican FRS that are mandatory to the Institution and are as follows:
+The Commission issues clarifications that adjust the specific standards of recognition, valuation, reporting and, where appropriate, disclosure of this Mexican FRS that are mandatory to the Group and are as follows:

-- The provisions of Mexican FRS C-9 will not be applicable in determining the guarantees (avales) granted, in which case the provisions of B-8 "Guarantees" will apply. - Letters of credit. - Letters of credit issued by the entity upon receipt of its amount are subject to Mexican FRS C-9.

-The liability arising from the issuance of the letters of credit referred to in the preceding paragraph will be presented in the statement of financial position, under other accounts payable.
+- The provisions of Mexican FRS C-9 "Provisions, contingencies and commitments" will not be applicable in determining the guarantees (avales) granted, in which case the provisions of B-8 "Guarantees" will apply. - Letter of Credit. - Letters of credit issued by the entity upon receipt of its amount are subject to Mexican FRS C-9. - The liability arising from the issuance of the letters of credit referred to in the preceding paragraph will be presented in the statement of financial position, under other accounts payable.